AFSA Bylaws and Meetings

 Section 2 – Pro rata interest in and ownership of all assets of the Association of any kind or character shall be vested in the members of the Association.

 Section 1 – The business affairs, properties, and effects of the Association shall be conducted and controlled by a Board of Directors (BOD) who shall be elected by the membership as hereinafter provided.

-Section 2 – The Board Of Directors (BOD) will consist of the elected officers, Past President, and four directors; one of which will be a ML and MV from each service.
+Section 2 – The Board of Directors (BOD) will consist of the elected officers, Past President, and four directors; at least one of which will be a ML and MV from each service.
 One of the three service Retired Military or Military Directors from each of the services may also be the elected Service Director, on the board of the National Skeet Shooting Association.
 The NSSA service director may be Active or Retired military, each NSSA director shall hold office until his/her successor is duly elected.
 When a vacancy occurs on the BOD, another member from the same branch of service will be appointed by the BOD to fill the vacancy in accordance with NSSA by-laws until the next annual ballot of the membership, at which time a successor will be elected to fill the unexpired term.
-The Association President will serve as the Zone 9 representative and the NSSA Executive Committeeman representing the interests of the only non-geographical zone, within the NSSA governance.
+The Association President may also serve as the Zone 9 representative and the NSSA Executive Committeeman representing the interests of the only non-geographical zone, within the NSSA governance.
 Term limit is consistent with NSSA Directors.